LouVang97/Final_Pack/GroupProject.md

 We putted everything together in one computer to test the system.
 Everything work prfectly and was success.
 During the presentation, everyone in our group talked a little about what they did.
 I didn't talked during the presentation because what I did I already presented it.
-Lucus demonstration who the process and everyone in the class gathered around him.
+Lucus demonstrated who the process and everyone in the class gathered around him.

 **Challenge**